kcharniga/zika_chik_invasion/README.md

 * **infectious**: integer matrix with weeks as rows and cities as columns where the matrix element in row i and column j equals 0 if the city corresponding to column j is susceptible at time i, and equals 1 if the city corresponding to column j is infectious at time i.
 This matrix is based off of the I matrix.
 All of the values are shifted down by one row to represent a one week time lag from being invaded to becoming infectious.
 * **J**: integer matrix with weeks as rows and cities as columns.
 This is based off of the infectious matrix.
 J equals NA when infectious equals 1 and J equals 1 when infectious equals 0.
 A value of 1 for J indicates that a city contributes to the likelihood during that week.
 The first infected cities have NA for all time points and never contribute to the likelihood
 * **N**: vector with population sizes for each city.
 Data comes from DANE 2016 estimates derived from the 2005 Colombia Census.
 Population sizes were divided by 10,000.
 * **H**: matrix with weeks as rows and cities as columns.
-Values are the weekly case counts weighted by each infection’s generation time.
+Values are the weekly case counts weighted by each infection’s generation time distribution.

 ## Model specifications